Conservation impact through the years

 Tanzania

-Supported strategy and storytelling development for the film Sentinels of Engaruka to celebrate traditional ecological knowledge and encourage the integration of modern technology such as GIS to improve rangeland monitoring and livelihoods in the face of climate change.
+Supported strategy and storytelling development for the film Sentinels of Engaruka to celebrate traditional ecological knowledge and promote the integration of modern technology, such as ArcGIS, to enhance rangeland monitoring and strengthen livelihood resilience in the face of climate change.

 National Geographic Okavango Wilderness Project